 Workers’ Compensation Best Practices Frequently Asked Questions (FAQs)

 Workers’ compensation insurance best practices encompass many aspects of a business, including operations, HR, and insurance budgets.
 Below are some of the most common questions that arise with best practices.
-If you still have a question, feel free to leave a comment below or visit our small business forum so that we can help find the best answer possible.

 Can an employee choose not to file a workers’ compensation claim?